Retail sales rise a meager 0.1% in May from April as still high inflation curbs spending

 Darren Rebelez, president and CEO of Ankeny, Iowa-based Casey’s Casey’s General Stores, Inc. which operates more than 2,600 convenience stores in 17 Midwestern states, noted shoppers remain resilient, but the company is also in a sweet spot.
 Roughly 25% of the chain’s customers have household income of less than $50,000, and seven of the bottom 10 most affordable states are in the stores’ footprint so customers can stretch their dollars further.

 Still, Rebelez says customers are making choices like shifting away from candy because of skyrocketing cocoa prices and moving into baked goods like cookies, brownies and donuts.
-They’re also buying less bottled soda and buying more soda fountain beverages, because they are cheaper.
+They’re also buying less bottled soda in favor of cheaper soda fountain beverages.

 “They’re not giving up on their indulgences,” he said.
 “They’re just choosing to spend it differently so they can get a little more value for the money.”